defold/doc/docs/en/tutorials/war-battles.md

     ![ui gui](images/war-battles/ui.png)

 9. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Gui Script</kbd>.
-Name this new file "ui.gui_script".
+Name this new file "ui" (full name "ui.gui_script").

-10. Go back to *ui.gui* and select the root node in the *Outline*.
-Set the *Script* property to the file */main/ui.gui_script* that you just created.
+10. Go back to "ui.gui" and select the root node in the *Outline*.
+Set the *Script* property to the file "/main/ui.gui_script" that you just created.
 Now if we add this Gui as a component to a game object the Gui will be displayed and the script will run.

 11. Open *main.collection*.

 12. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add Game Object</kbd>.

 13. Set the *Id* property of the game object to "gui", then <kbd>Right click</kbd> it and select <kbd>Add Component File</kbd>.
-Select the file */main/ui.gui*.
+Select the file "/main/ui.gui".
 The new component will automatically get the *Id* "ui".

     ![main gui](images/war-battles/main_ui.png)